-At present the tourism business speedily increased in the area hence Bagar is a braid by the process of the foregret of the area by means of visible and invisible process, it coming to Bagan Heritage area by means of visible and invisible process, it can depose twactual compositions water is an appletant nogistor or less destructions, abandonment or disappearance to cultural properties.
+At present the tourism business speedily increased in the area hence Bagan is a major cultural tourist site in the country.
+Tourism development is coming to Bagan Heritage area by means of visible and invisible process, it can expose to countless problems and risks may lead to more or less destructions, abandonment or disappearance to cultural properties.
 On the other hand the modern population in a good percentage of the area is dependent on tourism business and institutional jobs; it should be considered their substantial works with harmony of cultural heritage.
 As existing as the living cultural heritage region, Bagan-Nyaung Oo Township needs a strict management plan and practices to protect loosing of original Space.
-The Combined by PDF Combine (Unregistered Version) famous temples of tourist visiting has different types of shops and hawkers e.g Shwezigqn PagodaarkyanzitthaUreinh Gubyaukavir Templas Alopyis Temple, Htilominlo Temple, Ananda Temple and many others.
+The famous temples of tourist visiting has different types of shops and hawkers e.g Shwezigon Pagoda, KyanzitthaUmin, Gubyaukgyi Temple, Alopyi Temple, Htilominlo Temple, Ananda Temple and many others.
 On the other hand, there has modern development structures issue as the loss of traditional architecture and archaeological landscape. e.g houses of village and urban within the zones, GSM and electrical power line, new roads and heavy vehicles, Bagan Airport and etc.

 According to the State Policy , the Ministry of Culture takes the responsibility of Bagan Heritage Region and under the Ministry again, the department of Archaeology has being practically managed it with the legal frameworks of legislation, laws and order of heritage protection.
-Bagan heritage region bit and a the forme is the state of the s
+Bagan heritage region is demarcated into three zones of (i) ancient monument zone (ii) archaeological zone and (iii) protection zone to be managed in protection by laws, registration of building, priority for technical conservation, preservation for cultural landscape, education of cultural heritage knowledge and publicity management and etc. Beyond the institutional administration and management by government employees collaborative departments, there are monk body, pagoda and temple trustees, social and environmental organizations are taking care of heritage region, ancient and living monuments1.

 Now, Bagan has been submitted to nomination of World Heritage List in January, 2018.Moreover, This nomination dossier will be decided at World Heritage Committee Meeting in June, 2019.The sustainability of integrity and authenticity of Bagan Cultural Heritage has being faced many of confrontations and hard works originated by internal institutions of departmental side, weak of obedience on legislations and ignorance on cultural heritage value.
-Hence, the stakeholders of Bagan Heritage region have to distribute on being the stakeholders of Bagan Heritage region have cooperation projects amongst departmental institutions and exercises of laws and orders.
+Hence, the stakeholders of Bagan Heritage region have to distribute public awareness, rules and regulations of heritage zones, cooperation projects amongst departmental institutions and exercises of laws and orders.